Location, location, location! You’ll see this phrase mentioned in almost any moving or real estate…

 As you can see, buying a second home is a huge financial decision regardless of whether you’re using it as a vacation home or a rental property.
 Do your real estate homework first and learn more about the location you’re eyeing and the financial responsibilities involved in buying a second house.
 Use online mortgage calculators to get an estimate on your down payment and monthly costs.

 Make sure to seek the advice of an expert real estate agent to make the right choice.
-If you need guidance in buying a second home, look no further than Cami Jones & Company.
+If you need guidance in buying a second home, look no further than Cami Jones Collaborative.
 Named one of 2018’s top residential real estate agents and teams in Kansas City by the Kansas City Business Journal, we help clients in all their home buying and selling needs.

-With Cami Jones & Company, you get more in-depth services than the average agent.
+With Cami Jones Collaborative, you get more in-depth services than the average agent.
 We use our advanced market research strategies and fearless negotiation skills to help you find your dream home.
 You’ll get a bespoke, full-service experience that takes care of your sale or purchase from beginning to end, taking the stress out of the entire experience.

 Planning to buy a second home in Kansas City?
 Call us at (913) 521-5584 or fill out our online form to book an appointment today.